 Crohn’s disease is characterized by chronic inflammation of the bowel, and symptoms can range from mild to severe.
 These symptoms of Crohn’s disease can include:

 - Rectal bleeding

 You may also experience complications with these painful symptoms, including a blockage in the intestines, abscesses, and scar tissue.
 In some cases, your doctor may want to surgically remove the portion of your digestive tract that is has been damaged by Crohn’s disease.

 IBS is considered a “functional gastrointestinal disorder” where there is some type of disruption in the functioning of the bowel.
 It's not considered a disease; rather, it’s a syndrome that's characterized by a group of symptoms that can include constipation, abdominal pain, diarrhea, or bouts of both.
 Patients who suffer from IBS are also more likely to experience chronic pelvic pain, fibromyalgia, and chronic fatigue syndrome.

 People sometimes refer to IBS as spastic colitis or mucous colitis, but not only are these terms incorrect, they also add to the confusion about the nature of this condition.
 The word “colitis” pertains to inflammation of the large intestine (colon); however, there's no inflammation with IBS.
 And unlike people who suffer from UC, IBS patients don't have colons that present signs of abnormalities or disease.

 Because IBS doesn’t cause the type of damaging inflammation found in IBD conditions, it's often considered a less serious disease for the following reasons:

-- Patients who suffer with IBS don't have an increased risk for colon cancer or to develop IBD or other gastrointestinal diseases.
+- Patients who suffer from IBS don't have an increased risk for colon cancer or develop IBD or other gastrointestinal diseases.